angelus-x/apache-directory-listing/README.md

 ![Apache default page](screenshots/01-default-page.png)

 ### Directory Listing Exposure
-Navigating to the `/backups/` directory exposed its contents because directory listing is enabled in `/var/www/`.
-The `/backups/` folder contains fake lab files.
-This demonstrates how default Apache configuration settings can reveal files in subdirectories.
+Navigating to the `/backups/` directory exposed its contents because directory listing is enabled in the Apache configuration for `/var/www/`.
+The `/backups/` subdirectory contains fake lab files.
+This demonstrates how default Apache configuration settings can expose files in subdirectories.

 ![Directory listing](screenshots/02-directory-listing.png)